2011 World Youth Championships in Athletics – Boys' 100 metres

-The Boys' 100 metres at the 2011 World Youth Championships in Athletics was held at the Stadium Nord Lille Métropole on 6 and 7 July.
+The boys' 100 metres at the 2011 World Youth Championships in Athletics was held at the Stadium Lille Métropole on 6 and 7 July.
 The event was won by Odail Todd of Jamaica, who was only drafted into the event after World Youth leader Jazeel Murphy was forced to withdraw due to injury.
 Odean Skeen, the 2010 Youth Olympic 100 m champion, also had to withdraw prior to the event.

 Medalists

 Records

 Prior to the competition, the following records were as follows.

 No new records were set during the competition.

 Heats

-Qualification rule: first 2 of each heat (Q) plus the 4 fastest times (q) qualified.
+Qualification rule: first 2 of each heat (Q) qualified.